ministryofjustice/moj-frontend/docs/components/add-another/_stacked-layout.md

 You can view [GOV.UK guidance on sizing text inputs](https://design-system.service.gov.uk/components/text-input/#use-appropriately-sized-text-inputs).

+The component works best in a shallow layout, for example with the heading and 'add another' button on the same screen.
+This may also help users to check the data they've added to the component before submitting it.

 ### Using Figma slots to add components to it

-Each add another component contains a 'slot' where you put the component's contents.
+Each 'add another' component contains a 'slot' where you put the component's contents.
 Slots are a Figma feature, introduced in Spring 2026 to make components more flexible.

 A component keep its default width after you add it to a slot, rather than filling the available space.
 This means it might be too narrow or overflow the container.
 To fix this, you can either: